 I can’t think of a better way to finish a day hiking than on the Bear Lodge patio.
 Looking over the lake and up to the alpine bowls, this is a perfect place to enjoy a well-deserved refreshment and take in all the Island Lake surroundings.

 It feels like we are on holiday and we are just a short drive from our front door.
 A relaxed evening followed with some quality dining in the Tamarack Lodge.
 If you don’t have 24 hours to throw at it, an evening trip up here for dinner is a must!

-Their “real food” ethos shines though in the food.
+Their “real food” ethos shines through in the food.
 Everything possible is sourced locally, organically grown, unprocessed, unrefined and tastes great!
-The menu isn’t over complicated or over done and is carefully crafted by Executive Chef Keith Farkas.
+The menu isn’t overly complicated or overdone and is carefully crafted by Executive Chef Keith Farkas.

 The rest of the evening was spent on our deck, overlooking the lake and Lizard Range.
 The accommodation is a perfect mix of simplicity and luxury, allowing you to escape your day-to-day routine and disconnect.

 As our 24-hour escape drew closer to an end we both commented on how relaxing it had been to spend some time at Island Lake.
 With coffee and a tasty breakfast feast under our belts we drove back to Fernie to start another day of work, refreshed and ready for the week ahead.